 In February of 2002, Emerson was promoted to CEO.

-Detroit-based Quicken Loans employs nearly 10,000 team members and closed a record $70 billion in home loan volume in 2012, a 133 percent increase over the $30 billion previous record set in 2011.
+Detroit-based Quicken Loans employs nearly 10,000 team members and closed a record $80 billion in home loan volume in 2013, breaking the previous record of $70 billion set in 2012.
 The company earned the highest rating for customer satisfaction among all U.S. home loan lenders in a study by J.D.
 Power in 2010, 2011, 2012, and 2013 and ranked in the Top 10 of FORTUNE magazine’s ’100 Best Companies to Work For’ in 2012, placing among the Top 30 companies on FORTUNE’s list for the past 10 years.
 The company has been recognized as one of Computerworld magazine’s ’100 Best Places to Work in IT’ the past nine years, ranking No. 1 in 2005, 2006, 2007 and 2013.
 Quicken Loans was also ranked as the nation’s best employer in Workplace Dynamics’ 2013 National Top Workplace list.
 The benchmark study of more than 870 companies based its rankings solely on feedback gathered through an employee survey.

 Dedicated to his community, Bill has been the recipient of the ALS Association’s Iron Horse Award and the Salvation Army’s prestigious William Booth Award, the non-profit’s highest honor.
 He also supports the Alzheimer’s Association Greater Michigan Chapter.